Ze'ev Friedman

-Ze'ev Friedman (10 June 1944 – 6 September 1972) was an Israeli flyweight weightlifter.
+Ze'ev Friedman (Hebrew: זאב פרידמן; 10 June 1944 – 6 September 1972) was an Israeli flyweight weightlifter.
 A member of the Israeli Olympic team, he was killed in the 1972 Munich Olympics massacre.

 Biography

 Ze'ev Friedman was born in Prokopyevsk, Soviet Union in 1944.
 In 1960, he moved from Poland to Israel.
 He began his sports career as a gymnast, but later switched to weightlifting.
 He was a member of Hapoel Kiryat Haim sports club.
 He won a bronze medal at the 1971 Asian Weightlifting Championships.